Here's how to break the cycle of and find real love.

 - I often find myself attracted to "bad boys," "jerks" and "players."

 - I spend a lot of my time trying to make my boyfriend happy.

 - If I am upset about something in my relationship, I often dismiss my feelings to avoid a conflict.

-4. The men I date tend to be bossy and controlling, and get angry when I don't do what they want me to do.
+- The men I date are bossy and controlling and get angry when I don't do what they want me to do.

-If you answered “TRUE” to one or more of the above, then you may be addicted to dating drama.
+If you answered “TRUE” to one or more of the above, then you're addicted to dating drama.